- Research: Funding for novel and innovative research projects, in the basic or

 - Clinical Programs: Establishment of support for clinical programs, in the areas

-of Transplant Surgery, General Surgery, Orthopaedics, Cardiothoracic Surgery, Pediatric Surgery, Plastic Surgery, Oral and Maxillofacial Surgery, Neurosurgery, and Otolaryngology/Head and Neck Surgery.
+of Transplant Surgery, General Surgery, Orthopaedics, Cardiothoracic Surgery, Pediatric Surgery, Plastic Surgery, y, and Otolaryngology/Head and Neck Surgery.

 - Endowments: Establishment of endowed chairs, fellowships, lectureships, and